This page is an introduction to Missouri's liverworts, with an overview of the group, their life cycle, and how to identify them.

 Leafy liverworts

 - Frullanias, or scaleworts (Frullania spp.), are a large group of leafy liverworts, with 8 species in Missouri.
 Three, F. eboracensis, F. inflata, and F. riparia, are some of our most widely distributed liverworts, but they are overlooked by most people.
-Frullanias typically grow flat against the bark of trees and shrubs (F. riparia on rocks) or on dead trees, often in a branching pattern, forming traceries.
+Frullanias typically grow flat against the bark of trees and shrubs (F. riparia on rocks) or on dead trees, often in a delicate branching pattern.
 In many species, the overall spread may be only about 4 inches in diameter.
 Many frullanias are dark olive green, brownish, reddish, or purplish.
-The round leaves lie in 2 alternate rows, have no midribs, and typically overlap each other.
+The round leaves lie in two alternate rows, have no midribs, and typically overlap each other.
 Minute helmet-shaped leaf appendages can store water and help these tiny plants survive relatively dry situations.

 - Variable-leaved crestwort (Chiloscyphus profundus; syn.
 Lophocolea heterophylla) is another common Missouri leafy liverwort.
 It is one of at least 9 species in its genus in Missouri.
 It has translucent, yellowish-green leaves growing on opposite sides of the stem.
 At the base, the older leaves have 2 lobes, while at the tip, the leaves may be smooth; in between, the leaves are merely notched.
 The pointed leaf tips give this liverwort a shaggy appearance overall.
 It is common on moist, rotting, barkless logs lying on the ground, usually near water.
 It looks mosslike, but mosses don’t have leaves in two rows like this.